Governor of Jakarta: Governor of the Federal Region of Batavia (1948–1950)

-Mayors of Djakarta (1950–1958)
+Since 1950

 After the return of Jakarta to Indonesia, the Federal Territory of Batavia was abolished.
 Hilman Djajadiningrat, the former governor, and Sastromoeljono, the former mayor, handed over their mandate to Suwiryo on 30 March 1950.
+By 1960, the position of mayor was upgraded to governor, in line with the strengthening of Jakarta's role and status as the national capital.